lakras/bio-helper-scripts/README.md

    _Usage: `perl add_difference_in_dates_column.pl [table] [title of column with dates] [title of another column with dates] > [output table path]`_

+- [`sort_date_columns.pl`](/tables/sort_date_columns.pl): Sorts the dates in the specified columns.
+For each row, of the dates in the specified columns, the earliest date will go in the first specified column, the second-earliest in the second specified column, etc. Empty values go last.
+Dates provided must be in YYYY-MM-DD format.

+   _Usage: `perl sort_date_columns.pl [table] [title of column with dates] [title of another column with dates] [title of another column with dates] [etc.] > [output table path]`_

 ## Miscellaneous ([`misc`](/misc))
 - [`download_files.pl`](/misc/download_files.pl): Downloads files listed in input file from online or from google storage bucket.